Allen County, Indiana People

 Marg Wall Documentary by Kim Wall published October 23, 2012 on YouTube and Roller Dome website

 Of the Roller Dome.
 Born October 22, 1922 in Merriam, Noble County, Indiana, died April 21, 2015 in Fort Wayne, 92, and was valedictorian of her high school class.
-From her April 21, 2015 D.O.
+From her April 21, 2015 a D.O.
 McComb and Sons obituary and Longtime Roller Dome operator Marg Wall dies at 92 by Frank Gray published April 21, 2015 in The Journal Gazette newspaper.
-Marjorie H. Wall Fort Wayne Newspapers Legacy.com obituary.
+Marjorie H. Wall a Fort Wayne Newspapers Legacy.com obituary.

 1. Documentary video Marge Wall: The Roller Dome Story available from PBS39 WFWA Fort Wayne.
 During live interview Marge's son said she wrote conduct rules 50 years ago and are now in Roller Dome Hall of Fame used nationwide.
 The only change to the rules is adding no cellphones allowed.